 No visit to Kenya would be complete without a trip to one of its nature reserves, and of the many, Masai Mara in Western Kenya stands proudly above the rest.
 With its stunning landscapes, manageable size, and high likelihood of sighting the ‘big five’, it’s the reason many people opt to take their holiday in Kenya.
 Its situation in the Rift Valley and with the Mara River running through the reserve from north to south makes for ideal wildlife spotting conditions.
 During the annual migration which runs between July and October, you’re likely to witness the dramatic spectacle of millions of gazelles, wildebeest and zebra travelling across the plains to the permanent watering holes dotted around the park.
 Accommodation in the game park is in a selection of comfortable lodges equipped with mod cons and excellent hospitality.
-A hot air balloon ride at dawn is an unforgettable way to take in the sheer beauty of the landscape, and even comes with a champagne breakfast!
+A hot-air balloon ride at dawn is an unforgettable way to take in the sheer beauty of the landscape, and even comes with a champagne breakfast!